-- Understand the importance of operational efficiency and how it can enable real-time monitoring.
+- Operational efficiency and how it can enable real-time monitoring

-- Review how to correctly collect and use your data and the compliance issues surrounding it.
+- How to correctly collect and use your data and the compliance issues surrounding it

-- Scenario test in order to detect patterns and map correlations.
+- Scenario testing in order to detect patterns and map correlations

 Energy Risk Training Testimonials:

-Edison Trading - "Very knowledgeable speakers with first hand practical experience in the analysis of the impact and the implementation of the regulation."
+Edison Trading - "Very knowledgeable speakers with first hand practical experience."

 Monsson Trading - "A very useful presentation which cleared up some still unclear matters in the field."